 During an emergency in the City of Beaumont, operations are coordinated from the City’s Emergency Operations Center (EOC).
 The EOC centralizes the collection and dissemination of information about the emergency and makes policy-level decisions about response and the allocation of resources.
 The Primary EOC location is at the Chatigny Recreation Center (CRC) located on the northeast corner of Oak Valley Parkway and Cherry Avenue.
 The alternate EOC location is the Beaumont City Hall Facility located at 550 E 6th Street.
 The City Emergency Services Coordinator (ESC) is responsible for maintaining operations of each emergency facility; ensuring it is always ready to operate.

 The City's Emergency Services Department manages a highly effective community engagement program including facilitating a Community Emergency Response Team (CERT) training program, conducting emergency preparedness presentations for local private community organizations and service groups, and participates in the Beaumont Unified School District response program.
 The City also contracts with the Riverside County Fire Department for hazardous materials response and has a working relationship with the County of Riverside's Environmental Health Agency.

+Emergency Evacuation

+The City has major evacuation routes which include Interstate 10 and Highway 60 as well as several major roadways including Brookside Avenue, Oak Valley Parkway, Highland Springs Avenue, and Beaumont Avenue.
+Once improved, the Potrero Boulevard to Westward Avenue roadway will also serve as an evacuation route.

 Figure 9.1: Emergency Facilities Map